verrazzano/docs/content/en/docs/reference/migration.md

 #### Installing previous Verrazzano versions

-Installing versions of Verrazzano prior to 1.4.0 after installing Verrazzano version 1.4.0 or greater will result in the following error:
+After installing Verrazzano version 1.4.0 or later, installing versions of Verrazzano prior to 1.4.0 will result in the following error:

 ```
 The CustomResourceDefinition "verrazzanos.install.verrazzano.io" is invalid: status.storedVersions[0]: Invalid value: "v1beta1": must appear in spec.versions